Snakes: they’re scaly, legless, and probably not an animal you want to share your backyard with.

 The smell of the snake repellent will deter snakes without harming them.

-11 Ways to Get rid of Snakes In Your Yard and Garden
+Snakes in Your Yard and Garden

 Snakes in the yard or garden are a common occurrence for California homeowners.